Shoulder Ultrasound

 Calcific tendinopathy

-- Small calcification in the supraspinatus tendon.
+- A small calcification observed within the supraspinatus tendon.

 Bursitis